TheKevJames/web/site/blog/2020-04-13-effective-mentorship.md

 "mentorship" thing -- expect a whole lot more in the way of scattered thoughts than well-argued central theme.
-I'm focusing mostly on the individual level of mentorship here; so far my advice on mentoring entire teams pretty much amounts to "do all of this, but moreso; also, you probably need to delegate a bit rather than try to do it all yourself".
+I'm focusing mostly on the individual level of mentorship here; so far my advice on mentoring entire teams pretty much amounts to "do all of this, but more; also, you probably need to delegate a bit rather than try to do it all yourself".
 I'll try to keep the engineering-specific thoughts light, but all this comes from my background as a software engineering tech lead so I make no promises that any of this is